django-guardian/django-guardian/docs/userguide/checks.md

 True
 ```

-It is probably better to use standard `has_perm` method.
-But for `Group`
+For a single permission the `has_perm` shortcut above is usually enough;
-instances it is not as easy and `get_perms` could be handy here as it
+`get_perms` is handy when we need the whole list of object permissions.
+Both
-accepts both `User` and `Group` instances.
+accept `User` and `Group` instances.
 If we need to do some more
 work, we can use lower level `ObjectPermissionChecker` class which is
 described in the next section.